-I get questions like this a lot.
-And what’s interesting is that the answer keeps changing.
+I get this question a lot, and the answer keeps changing.

-Things are getting better, but it still feels like we’re dealing with variations on the theme of “no”.
+While it’s getting better, it still feels like variations on the theme of “You don’t.”

 What there isn’t